webfactor/cordova-plugin-inapppurchase-2/README.md

 A lightweight Cordova plugin for in app purchases on iOS/Android.
 See [demo app](https://github.com/AlexDisler/cordova-inapppurchases-app) and [blog post](https://alexdisler.com/2016/02/29/in-app-purchases-ionic-cordova/).

-## Maintenance status
+## Origin

+The Android portion of this library was rewritten to work with Google Play Billing Library Version 4.
+This is because of the recent Google Store requirement that version 3 or above is implemented for IAP.
+The goal was to make minimal changes to the existing code, and to match the new code to the same coding conventions.

+Old IAP code should work as-is with 1 caveat:  Google now requires that all purchases either be consumed or acknowledge, or they will be automatically refunded.
+The existing consume functionality has been rewritten (but not tested yet!) and the acknowledge function has been added.

-This repository is just a cherry-picked collection of all publicly available forks.
-It is not actively maintained.
+The repository was cherry-picked collection of all publicly available forks.
 Below is a list of forks on which this repo is directly or indirectly based:
 - [Chadori/cordova-plugin-inapppurchase](https://github.com/Chadori/cordova-plugin-inapppurchase)
 - [ghenry22/cordova-plugin-inapppurchase](https://github.com/ghenry22/cordova-plugin-inapppurchase)
 - [RainerAppel/cordova-plugin-inapppurchase](https://github.com/RainerAppel/cordova-plugin-inapppurchase)